zammad/zammad-docker-compose/kubernetes/Readme.md

 * kubectl apply -f .
 * open dashboard in browser
   * http://127.0.0.1:8001/ui
+* if everything is green add backends / ingress rules to create external endpoint

 ## If you want to help to improve the Kuberntes deployments here are some todos: